 The British Virgin Islands has limited international flight connections (9 international cities as of 2019) and restrictions on foreign land ownership.
 In addition, there is a multi-tiered level of citizenship and status system whereby persons born outside of the islands may not obtain full status within the country.
 The purchase of land by foreigners is restricted, and requires approval from the Governor, and notice of intent to purchase in local newspapers (to give local people the option to purchase instead), and is generally limited to one parcel per purchaser.
 Overall, the process can take months to complete, if successful.

 The benefits of Turks and Caicos over most other Caribbean countries can be summarized as follows:

-The GDP of the Turks and Caicos was estimated at $797 million USD in 2014 (UN statistics).
+The GDP of the Turks and Caicos was estimated at $1.14 billion USD in 2022 (World Bank data).

 Through its status as a British Overseas Territory, TCI persons have right of abode in the United Kingdom and also qualify for Home rates at UK universities.
 This allows for more affordable education for those wishing to study in the UK.

 Apart from the quantitative factors above, one of the major reasons for foreign direct investment is the spectacular marine and natural environment.
 Providenciales is notably home to the world’s best beach: Grace Bay Beach.

 Turks and Caicos, like the Bahamas, is a multi-island archipelago, and this results in extensive wetlands, mangroves, and reefs throughout the islands.